Best Schools in Riyadh: What Expats Need to Know

 Established: 1963

-District: An Najris, North Riyadh
+District: An Narjis, North Riyadh

 Why we rate it: Long-established and progressive, AIS-R blends strong academics with a creative ethos.
 Think diverse student body, excellent college counselling, and strong sports/art provision.